 Henry Ariens builds company’s first rototiller in his garage

-Ariens receives Army Ordinance Award for building mobile mortar case
+Ariens receives Army Ordnance Award for building mobile mortar case

 Steve Ariens becomes president of Ariens Company